datagrok-ai/public/help/compute/diff-studio.md

   x = 2
   y = 5
 ```

-### Advanced model

-Use the advanced features to improve your model.

 Use `#comment` block to write a comment in any place of your model